Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Experimental settings

 We conduct multiple comparative experiments to comprehensively evaluate the proposed distillation framework for SE.
-For the comparative experiments on KD methods, we consider the following seven frameworks: MSE~\cite{nakaoka2021teacher} that directly narrows the distance between teacher-student outputs; FitNet~\cite{romero2014fitnets} that performs knowledge transfer between teacher and student through feature distillation of corresponding layers; SemCKD~\cite{wang2022semckd}, a cross-layer semantic supervision distillation with learned attention distributions; CLSKD~\cite{cheng2022cross} that leverages cross-layer similarity between the teacher and the student for knowledge transfer; UCLFWPKD~\cite{cheng2024residual}, a frame-weighting residual probabilistic KD framework; ABC-KD~\cite{wan23_interspeech} that enables adaptive learning of compressed multi-layer knowledge through layer-wise attention mechanisms; Two-Step KD~\cite{nathoo2024two} that adopts a two-stage distillation framework, first pre-training the student using only KD criteria to match teacher activation patterns, followed by further optimization through supervised training.
+For the comparative experiments on KD methods, we consider the following five frameworks: CLSKD~\cite{cheng2022cross} that leverages cross-layer similarity between the teacher and the student for knowledge transfer; UCLFWPKD~\cite{cheng2024residual}, a frame-weighting residual probabilistic KD framework; ABC-KD~\cite{wan23_interspeech} that enables adaptive learning of compressed multi-layer knowledge through layer-wise attention mechanisms; Two-Step KD~\cite{nathoo2024two} that adopts a two-stage distillation framework, first pre-training the student using only KD criteria to match teacher activation patterns, followed by further optimization through supervised training.
+MPMTNet-KD~\cite{11029670} explores cross-layer stage context correlation from multiple directions via a multiattentive perception and a multilayer transfer network.